muralearning/SMFDCCA/README.md

 ρSMFDCCA is a coefficient designed to quantify the cross-correlation between two non-stationary time series across multiple timescales and fluctuation orders, maintaining information about the sign of the correlation.

 This v1.0 release is explicitly focused on providing a stable, mathematically frozen, and reproducible baseline implementation.
-Advanced statistical inference—such as surrogate generation, Monte Carlo testing, Z-scores, p-values, multiple-testing correction, and significance visualization—is outside the scope of Version 1.0 and will be introduced in future extensions.

 ## Installation